Contractor Contracts in Ottawa — What to Include (2026)

 Should I have a lawyer review my contractor contract?

-Construction Act Section 22 requires homeowners on $50K+ projects to hold back 10% of each progress payment for 45 days post-completion.
-This funds any subcontractor lien claims and gives leverage for warranty work.
-Most reputable contractors price-in the holdback expectation.
+On projects of $50K or more, the Construction Act requires you to hold back 10% of each progress payment for 45 days after substantial completion.
+It funds any subcontractor lien claims and gives you leverage for warranty work.
+Reputable contractors expect and plan for it.

 Can a contractor change the contract price?

 Only through signed written change orders.
 Verbal change requests are not binding.
-Always require: written change description, additional cost, schedule impact, signature by both parties BEFORE the change work begins.
-Cap change-order markup at the same rate as base contract.
+Require a written description, the added cost, the schedule impact, and both signatures before the changed work begins — and cap change-order markup at your base-contract rate.

 Related Ottawa Contractor Resources